 Our club is the home of F-Class and Target Rifle Shooting in Southern Tasmania.
-Sandford Rifle Club has been established for nearly 100 years and proudly promotes Rimfire, Centerfire, Fullbore Target Rifle and F-Class shooting as fun, safe and challenging sports.
+Sandford Rifle Club has been established for over 100 years and proudly promotes Rimfire, Centerfire, Fullbore Target Rifle and F-Class shooting as fun, safe and challenging sports.

 We openly invite new members and have full facilities available to introduce individuals &/or families to the challenges of target rifle shooting.
 For shooters between the age of 12 to 18 years, special minors permits are available.
 Other than that, as long as you can make the walk or be pushed to the mound, then age is no barrier – in fact within Australia, their are a number of shooters in their 90’s that are still actively shooting and involved in major state competitions.